-God wanted the lost pagans2 living on Crete to see their changed lives and be confronted with living examples of Jesus Christ.
+God wanted the lost pagans living on Crete to see their changed lives and be confronted with living examples of Jesus Christ.
 Society was to be flooded at every level with the irrefutable proof of changed lives.

 Paul sent the details for the invasion of this strategic island in his letter to Titus.
 We have been studying these admonitions in Titus 2.
 These life-truths have always deeply impacted any society.
-When the Gospel, that brings this impossible life into the heart of a newly saved individual, starts to work through Christ's church, the world takes notice.
+When the Gospel that brings this impossible life into the heart of a newly saved individual starts to work through Christ's church, the world takes notice.

-God has always worked out His plan in this world through individual believers who struggle3 through life.
-One of the struggles believers have always faced while seeking to follow the Lord is how to avoid allowing the hurts of life to turn into simmering bitterness.
+God has always worked out His plan in this world through individual believers who struggle2 through life.
+One of the struggles believers have always faced while seeking to follow the Lord is: bitterness.